 Most importantly, however, is the change within Inner Explorer itself.
 After Inner Explorer heard from schools that received letters from the ACLJ about the Buddhist teachings in their mindfulness program, Inner Explorer agreed to remove some of the more ‘obvious’ religious language in the program.
 Removing some of the language brings us closer to eradicating Buddhist Meditation practices in public schools, but it is not enough given how deeply Buddhism permeates Inner Explorer and other mindfulness programs in general.
 We must continue combating these types of programs until they are removed entirely from all public schools.

 School-age children are in an important stage of life.
 They are learning who they are, what they think, what they believe, what their purpose is, and how to think and process life’s many questions.
-These teachings lead to children failing to understand the difference between good and bad, or right and wrong.
-Instead of analyzing their thoughts, desires, and dreams, they learn to passively observe them as they float by.
-The fact that Inner Explorer encourages this mind-clearing lesson is unsurprising given how Buddhist mindfulness practices dismiss the distinction between good and bad.
+Many believe that these teachings can lead to children failing to understand the difference between good and bad, or right and wrong.
+Instead of analyzing their thoughts, desires, and dreams, they learn to passively observe them as they “float away.”
+The fact that mindfulness curriculums encourages this mind-clearing lesson is unsurprising given how Buddhist mindfulness practices dismiss the distinction between good and bad.

-As we talked about in our last post, the very heart of Inner Explorer, and programs like it, is the Buddhist mindfulness practice of clearing your mind.
+As we talked about in our last post, the very heart of these programs is the Buddhist mindfulness practice of clearing your mind.
 While language that speaks of connection, nature, and love sounds appealing on the surface, these lessons are inherently inseparable from Buddhist teachings.
 In fact, basic Buddhist writings, such as The Heart of the Buddha's Teaching, explicitly teaches that:

 Mindfulness is the energy that brings the eyes of a Buddha into our hand . . . [t]he heart of Buddhist meditation is the practice of mindfulness, and mindfulness is the practice of the precepts.
 You cannot meditate without practicing the precepts. (p.
 83, 81)